dbasu-umass/bate/README.md

-models: (a) a short regression model where the outcome variable is regressed on the treatment variable, with or without additional controls; (b) an intermediate regression model where additional control variables are added to the short regression; (c) a hypothetical long regression model, where and index of the omitted variable(s) is added to the intermediate regressions; and (d) an auxiliary regression where the treatment variable is regressed on all observed (and included) control variables.
+models: (a) a short regression model where the outcome variable is regressed on the treatment variable, with or without additional controls; (b) an intermediate regression model where additional control variables are added to the short regression; (c) a *hypothetical* long regression model, where an index of the omitted variable(s) is added to the intermediate regressions; and (d) an auxiliary regression where the treatment variable is regressed on all observed (and included) control variables.

+As an example, suppose a researcher has estimated the following model, *y* = *α* + *β*<sub>1</sub>*x* + *γ*<sub>1</sub>*w*<sub>1</sub> + *γ*<sub>2</sub>*w*<sub>2</sub> + *ε*
+, and is interested in understanding the impact of some omitted variables on the results.
+In this case:

+-   outcome variable: *y*
+-   treatment variable: *x*
+-   short regression: *y* regressed on *x*;
+-   intermediate regression: *y* regressed on
+    *x*, *w*<sub>1</sub>, *w*<sub>2</sub>;
+-   auxiliary regression: *x* regressed on *w*<sub>1</sub>, *w*<sub>2</sub>;
+-   hypothetical long regression: *y* regressed on *x*, *w*<sub>1</sub>, *w*<sub>2</sub> and the omitted variables;

+The treatment effect is *β*<sub>1</sub>, but in the presence of omitted variables, this will be estimated with a bias.
+The functions in this package will allow a researcher to create quantiles of the empirical distribution of the BATE, i.e. the treatment effect once we have adjusted for the effect of omitted variable bias.

+The researcher will need to supply the data set (as a data frame), the name of the outcome variable, the name of the treatment variable, and the names of the additional regressors in the intermediate regression.
+The functions in this package will then compute the quantiles of the empirical distribution of BATE.

 ## Two Important Parameters

 Two parameters capture the effect of the omitted variables in this set up.

-First, the relative strength of the unobservables, compared to the observable controls, in explaining variation in the *treatement variable* is captured by the parameter `delta` (which is unbounded).
+The first parameter is *δ*.
+This captures the relative strength of the unobservables, compared to the observable controls, in explaining variation in the *treatement variable*.
+In the functions below this is denoted as the parameter `delta`.
+This parameter is a real number and can take any value on the real line, i.e. it is unbounded.
+Hence, in any specific analysis, the researcher will have to choose a lower and an upper bound for `delta`.
+For instance, if in any empirical analysis, the researcher believes, based on knowledge of the specific problem being investigated, that the unobservables are *less* important than the observed controls in explaining the variation in the *treatment variable*, then she could choose `delta` to lie between 0 and 1.
+On the other hand, if she believes that the unobservables are *more* important than the observed controls in explaining the variation in the *treatment variable*, then she should choose `delta` to lie between 1 and 2 or 1 and 5.

-Second, relative strength of the unobservables, compared to the observable controls, in explaining variation in the *outcome variable* is captured by the parameter `Rmax` (which is bounded by the R-squared in the intermediate regression and 1).
+The second parameter is *R*<sub>*m**a**x*</sub>.
+This captures the relative strength of the unobservables, compared to the observable controls, in explaining variation in the *outcome variable*.
+In the functions below, this is captured by the parameter `Rmax`.
+The parameter `Rmax` is the R-squared in the hypothetical long regression.
+Hence, it lies between the R-squared in the intermediate regression (*R̃*) and 1.
+Since the lower bound of `Rmax` is given by *R̃*, in any specific analysis, the researcher will only have to choose an upper bound for `Rmax`.

-In a specific empirical analysis, a researcher will use domain knowledge about the specific issue under investigation to determine a plausible range for `delta`.
+In a specific empirical analysis, a researcher will use domain knowledge about the specific issue under investigation to determine a plausible range for `delta` (e.g. 0.01 ≤ *δ* ≤ 0.99).
 This will be given by the interval on the real line lying between `deltalow` and `deltahigh` (the researcher will choose `deltalow` and `deltahigh`).
-The parameter `Rmax` is the R-squared in the hypothetical long regression.
-Hence, it lies between the R-squared in the intermediate regression (which we will denote as `Rlow`) and 1.
-Since it is unlikely that including all omitted variables will lead to an R-squared of 1, a researcher should use domain knowledge, once again, to choose an upper bound for `Rmax` that might be different from 1.
-This will be denoted by `Rhigh`.
+Using the example in this paragraph, `deltalow=0.01` and `deltahigh=0.99`.

+In a similar manner, a researcher will use domain knowledge about the specific issue under investigation to determine `Rmax`.
+Here, it will be important to keep in mind that `Rmax` is the R-squared in the hypothetical long regression.
+Now, it is unlikely that including all omitted variables and thereby estimating the hypothetical long regression will give an R-squared of 1.
+This is because, even after all the regressors have been included, some variation of the outcome might be plausibly explained by a stochastic element.
+Hence, `Rmax` will most likely be different from, and less than, 1.
+This will be denoted by `Rhigh` (e.g. `Rmax=0.61`).

 ## The Algorithm

 How is the omitted variable bias and the BATE computed?
-The omitted variable bias is the real root of a cubic equation whose coefficients are functions of the parameters of the short, intermediate and auxiliary regressions and the values of `delta` and `Rmax`.
+The key result that is used to compute the BATE is this: the omitted variable bias is the real root of a *cubic equation* whose coefficients are functions of the parameters of the short, intermediate and auxiliary regressions and the values of `delta` and `Rmax`.
 In a specific empirical analysis, the parameters of the short, intermediate and auxiliary regressions are known.
 Hence, the coefficients of the cubic equation become functions of `delta` and `Rmax`, the two key parameters that the researcher chooses, using domain knowledge.

 Once the researchers has chosen `deltalow`, `deltahigh` and `Rhigh`, this defines a bounded box on the (`delta`, `Rmax`) plane defined by the